Important Admission Dates

 Why is the critical care experience component so important?

 A nurse anesthesia program involves 36 months of very intensive study.
-There is much to be learned in a short period of time, and the commitment of time and energy is almost always described as one of the most difficult and challenging things the students have ever taken on.
-Considering that, students’ level of preparation when they begin the program has a great impact on how easily they fare during the program.
+There is much to be learned in a short period of time, and the commitment of time and energy is almost always described as one of the most difficult and challenging things the residents have ever taken on.
+Considering that, residents’ level of preparation when they begin the program has a great impact on how easily they fare during the program.
 In the selection process, the quality of critical care experience as well as the duration weighs heavily on the admission decision.

 Unfortunately, we do not have time to teach someone all the information between basic nursing knowledge and beginning student anesthetist levels of knowledge.
-Therefore, we rely on students to come in with a good, current and comfortable competence with advanced critical care skills.
+Therefore, we rely on residents to come in with a good, current and comfortable competence with advanced critical care skills.
 Experience in a large critical care unit that includes vasoactive infusions, ventilator management, intra-aortic balloon pumps, blood gas interpretation and pulmonary artery catheters even for one to two years is probably better than 10 years of experience in a small critical care unit where you have limited experience with those types of procedures.

 How important is the personal interview?

 Very.
 Experience shows that people fail to successfully complete programs of nurse anesthesia for various reasons.
 There are no “givens” that a student with a certain GPA or so many years of experience will automatically be able to successfully pass through the rigorous curriculum.
 The interview is an extremely important opportunity for us to assess the less-quantifiable attributes that may predict an applicant’s success here.
 Based on the interview, sometimes applicants with relatively short ICU experience are admitted and some with more experience are declined.
 The same applies to GPA, test scores and other measures.
-Our most important goal, for our benefit and that of our students, is to admit those who give us the best indication that they will be able to withstand the rigors of the program and to become the high-quality graduates for which we are known.
+Our most important goal, for our benefit and that of our residents, is to admit those who give us the best indication that they will be able to withstand the rigors of the program and to become the high-quality graduates for which we are known.

 What else can I do to make myself more competitive as an applicant?